linde9821/epa-visualizer/README.md

 - **Kotlin** Gradle project
 - **Kotlin Compose Desktop**
 - **OpenXES**
+- **Jewels**

 ---

 ## 📚 Background

-This software is part of a university Studienarbeit (pre-master thesis project) exploring new visualization techniques for process mining.
+This software is part of a university Master's thesis exploring new visualization techniques for process mining.

 Based on concepts from (but not limited to):

 - Augusto, Mendling, Vidgof, & Wurm (2022) – The connection between process complexity of event sequences and models discovered by process mining
 - Visualization: Radial tidy tree with optimizations from Buchheim et al. (2002)
-- TODO: add all references
+- TODO: add further main refrences

 ## 🙋‍♂️ Author

 Moritz Lindner
-Senior DevOps Engineer & Informatik M.Sc.
+Senior DevOps Engineer & computer science M.Sc.
 Student Berlin, Germany